dart-lang/pana/CONTRIBUTING.md

 Before you send your pull request, make sure all the tests pass!
 Just run `dart test`.

+When updating UI messages, the golden test files in `test/goldens` -- which contain the expected UI output -- need to be updated.
+To do that, simply delete the outdated golden test file, and it will be regenerated when `dart test` is run.

 ### File headers

 All files in the project must start with the following header.